 The lakes are as most breathtaking on days when the water is calm and the mountains are reflected by the lake.
 Popular activities in and on the lake are swimming, kayaking and canoeing.

 The buildings were once put up by Mormon settlers that began to arrive in the 1890s.
 Today Mormon Row is listed on the national register of historic places.
 But you certainly don’t need to be into history to enjoy the scenic location with the Tetons in the backdrop.

 - Driving time: 1 h

 Size wise Yellowstone National Park is larger than the small states Rhode Island and Delaware.
 And there are so many reasons to go to Yellowstone National Park.
 In the park you find rivers, canyons, valleys, mountain ranges, hot springs, geysers and much more.

-As the park is so big you can only scratch the surface if all you have is just a few days on the drive from San Francisco to New York.
+As the park is so big, you can only scratch the surface if all you have is just a few days.
 Luckily though, some of the must sees are easily accessible from the roads in the park.
 So even if you only scratch the surface you at least have time to see many of the park’s most famous spots.

 Colorful Grand Prismatic Spring

 Grand Prismatic Spring is many photographers’ wet dream.
-Enjoy the blue, orange, yellow and green spectacle provided by nature as you stop by on the San Francisco to New York road trip to check it out.
-Prepare to be amazed.
+Enjoy the blue, orange, yellow and green spectacle provided by nature as you stop by to check it out – prepare to be amazed.

 Old Faithful putting on a show

 Old Faithful, the most famous geyser in the park, erupts at regular intervals.
 It’s much more likely to start on time than the movie at your local cinema.
 Just sit down and enjoy the show.

 You have surely been in a traffic jam.
 But have you been in a bison jam?

-In Lamar Valley you find bison roaming around freely everywhere.
-The road through the valley is shared by cars and bison.
-And in Lamar Valley cars are obligated to yield.
-Suddenly driving on Manhattan seems like a breeze on the San Francisco to New York road trip.
+In Lamar Valley, you find bison roaming around freely everywhere.
+The road through the valley is shared by cars and bison, and in Lamar Valley cars are obligated to yield – suddenly driving on Manhattan seems like a breeze.

 - Driving time: 2.5 h